mbiti001/mwein-medical/README.md

 	- `ADMIN` sees everything.
 	- `PHARMACY` can manage orders.
 	- `CLINIC` can review telehealth submissions.
+- If an admin forgets their password, use the **Forgot password?** link on the login form (or go directly to `/forgot-password`).
+The site emails `mweinmedical@gmail.com` a reset link that expires after 30 minutes and is safe for browser password managers thanks to the standard `email` and `new-password` field hints.
 - Orders submitted through the shop appear in **Dashboard → Orders** where you can update status, add staff notes, and track fulfilment history.
 Telehealth submissions remain accessible via the dedicated telehealth dashboard.
 - Admin sessions expire after six hours; signing out clears the cookie immediately.

+## Accountability & antifraud desk

+- `/antifraud` lets patients or partners submit confidential reports when cash or M-Pesa transfers are routed to a personal phone number instead of the clinic till.
+- Submissions are rate-limited, protected by the same honeypot as the contact form, and stored in the new `AntifraudReport` table for follow-up.
+- Each report emails `mweinmedical@gmail.com` with the amount, staff member, date, stated reason, and evidence summary so the admin can cross-check whether the payment reached official accounts.
+- Reporters may stay anonymous, but encouraging them to leave contact info helps the clinic close the loop quickly.

 ## Order notifications